spe9110/weather_app/README_SOLUTION.md

 Strengthening my understanding of state management & props flow in React

-📸 Screenshots

-(Add screenshots of your mobile, tablet, and desktop versions here for presentation.)

 💡 Improvements for the Future

-Add a 5-day weather forecast feature

-Implement dark mode toggle

 Enhance error handling for invalid city searches